brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 until your metabolism slows to a crawl, making weight loss virtually impossible.
-1. Obviously, losing muscle mass typically means performing worse at sports, struggling to move that couch, less energy through out the day, and so on.
+1. Obviously, losing muscle mass typically means performing worse at sports, struggling to move that couch, less energy throughout the day, and so on.
-1. For the most part, a person's appearance - whether you have "toned" abs, firm thighs, cut shoulders, etc - is *much* more of a factor of body fat percentage than it is of total weight.
+1. For the most part, a person's appearance - whether you have "toned" abs, firm thighs, cut shoulders, etc. - is *much* more of a factor of body fat percentage than it is of total weight.
 You could lose a lot of weight, but if a large percentage of that weight loss is muscle, then your body fat percentage won't actually be that much lower.
 As a result, despite all your